singhshikhar22/nandia/README.md

 ## Getting started

-To run this project, download the repository and with the help of Django command, run "python manage.py runserver"
+To run this project, download the repository and create your own virtual environment if possible for this project, then run the environment and go the project location and

+1. With the help of pip command, run "pip install -r requirements.txt"
+2. Then run the command "python manage.py runserver"

 ## Acknowledgments